 Here you can paste in your license key, in order to access the plugin’s full functionality.
 You can also customize how long passwords will be active, and what the WordPress login page form for password-protected content will look like:

 Next, go to the Categories screen for the relevant custom post type (for example, Events > Categories):

-If you select a specific category here and scroll down to the bottom of the page, you’ll find a new Visibility section:
+If you select a specific category here and scroll down to the bottom of the password protected page, you’ll find a new post Visibility option section:

 In practice, this means that if you add all content in a custom post type to a particular category, you can password protect the entire group.
 By adding all your events to an Events category, in other words, you can keep them private from everyone except approved visitors.